How Well Do Disinfectants Work?

 - Be aware of the possible hazards of disinfectants and use them carefully.

 Interested in the science behind viral outbreaks?
-Check out Zika Virus.
+Check out Coronavirus.

 - Disinfectants work to discourage bacterial growth by killing bacteria or retarding growth processes.
 There are other ways to affect bacterial growth too, like putting your food in the refrigerator or cooking food to a high temperature.
 Try testing the growth of bacteria in different temperatures.
 Will they grow in your refrigerator?